POST-SURGICALCASE: Corneal Crosslinking

 OS: 45.4/51.4 D, Kmax 66.3 D; CCT 419

-Figure 1: Corneal tomography (OD left and OS right)
+Figure 1: Corneal tomography (OD and OS)

-• Anterior Segment Optical Coherence Tomography (OCT)
+- Anterior Segment Optical Coherence Tomography (AS-OCT)

-• AS OCT (performed six weeks after CXL OS)(Figure 2).
+- AS-OCT (performed six weeks after CXL OS)(Figure 2).

-Figure 2: OCT images: Demarcation line within corneal stroma OS is visible, demonstration remodeling process following CXL.
+Figure 2: AS-OCT images: Demarcation line within corneal stroma OS is visible,

-• Dilated Fundus Examination: WNL, no holes, tears, breaks OU
+- Dilated Fundus Examination: WNL, no holes, tears, breaks OU

 Decision-Making Process